What is it?

 Does insurance cover acupuncture?

-Dr. Tack is a preferred provider for many insurances, most covering both acupuncture and naturopathic medical care including: Regence/Blue Cross, Premera (policies vary and it it vital you check with your personal policy re specific coverage policies).
+Dr. Tack is a preferred provider for many insurances, most covering both acupuncture and naturopathic medical care including: Regence/Blue Cross and Premera (policies vary and it it vital you check with your personal policy re specific coverage policies).
 Provider One covers naturopathic medicine only.
 Triwest Program is Acupuncture only.
 Please note at this point insurance recognizes acupuncture for treatment of pain only.

 Medicare does not currently cover any costs associated with acupuncture nor does Labor & Industries (L&I)